-New project management articles published on the web during the week of November 25 – December 1.
-We read all of this stuff so you don’t have to!
+New project management articles published on the web during the week of August 11 – 17.
+We give you a high-level view so you can read what interests you.
 Recommended:

 PM Best Practices

 - Pawel Brodzinski expands on Jerry Weinberg’s definition, as “a process of creating an environment where people become empowered.”

 - Mike Griffiths considers the limitations of graphical depictions of data, when the information we should be consuming doesn’t graph so well.

 - Ammar Mango plots alternative routes through conflict.